jparadadev/jparadadev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Software enginner and Cybersecurity researcher living in Malaga.
+I am a Software engineer and Cybersecurity researcher living in Malaga.

 I hold a Bachellor's degree in Computer Science with major in Software Engineering and a Master's Degree in Computer Science with major in Information Systems Security from University of Malaga.

-My main interests are Clean architectures, Software enginnering, Cybersecurity and Defense software based on traceability and detection.
+My main interests are Clean architectures, Software engineering, Cybersecurity and Defense software based on traceability and detection.
 Besides, I am interested in internet of things, algorithmics and malware analysis.